Snazzah/slash-create/docs/examples/components.md

       description: 'Says hello to you.',
       options: []
     });

-    //Since this is registered globally in the constructor, it will remain the same forever. this.GLOBAL_BUTTON = creator.registerGlobalComponent('hello', (interact)=>{
+    // Since this is registered globally in the constructor, it will remain the same forever. creator.registerGlobalComponent('hello', (interact) => {
       interact.sendFollowUp("This button will never expire!");
     })
   }

   async run(ctx: CommandContext) {
     return ctx.send("Press the button to agree to the rules", {components: [{type: ComponentType.ACTION_ROW, components: [{type: ComponentType.BUTTON,
-      custom_id: this.GLOBAL_BUTTON,
+      custom_id: 'hello',
       label: 'Accept Rules',
       style: ButtonStyle.PRIMARY,
     }]}]});